Skip to main content

 Developing a Podman Desktop extension

 Podman Desktop is organized so that you can modularly add new functionality in the form of "extensions" as well as the corresponding extension-api.
-This allows you to communicate with Podman Desktop without having to know the internal-workings.
+This allows you to communicate with Podman Desktop without having to know the internal workings.
 You look for the API call and Podman Desktop will do the rest.

 Overview of creating a new extension

-All functionality with Podman Desktop is also communicated entirely through the extension-api which is loaded as import * as extensionApi from '@podman-desktop/api';.
-The API code is located here while the website representation of the code is located here.
+All Podman Desktop functionalities are communicated entirely through the API.
+The extension you create interacts with the Podman Desktop API through the @podman-desktop/api package.
+The API code is located here, while the website representation of the code can be found here.

 Activating